No new locally acquired virus cases in NSW - Shepparton News

 No new locally acquired virus cases in NSWBy AAP Newswire

-NSW has recorded its sixth consecutive day with no community transmission of COVID-19.
+NSW Premier Gladys Berejiklian has again implored people to remain vigilant and to keep coming forward for COVID-19 testing even as the state goes six days with no community transmission.

-One locally acquired case was included in the records in the 24 hours to 8pm on Wednesday but NSW Premier Gladys Berejiklian said the case was an old infection.
+One locally acquired case was included in the records in the 24 hours to 8pm on Wednesday, however Ms Berejiklian confirmed the case was an old infection.

-The man in his 50s from southwest Sydney was re-tested as a pre-work assessment and was found to have "remnants" of COVID-19, she said.

-NSW Health said a repeat negative swab test and positive serology results showed the man had an immune response to the virus and the case was most likely acquired when the virus was circulating at low levels in southwestern Sydney about July.
+"What it demonstrates is that our suspicions of the disease lurking in the community without us getting every single case has proven to be the case," the premier told reporters on Thursday.

 Two other cases were recorded from 13,072 tests - both returned travellers in hotel quarantine.